 The Journal’s Influence

 A truly global publication, the Journal attracts both authors and readers from all over the world.
 The Journal’s authors include eminent social scientists and historians, statesmen and leaders of democratic movements, and renowned intellectuals.
 Readers include government policy analysts, political scientists, scholars, educators, and all those interested in human rights, international affairs, foreign policy, and comparative politics.
 Journal essays, authors, and editors have been widely cited in such leading publications as the Washington Post, Wall Street Journal, New York Times, Boston Globe, New York Review of Books, Chicago Sun-Times, Foreign Affairs, National Interest, Foreign Policy, Wilson Quarterly, Democratization, Daily Times (Pakistan), Commentaire (France), Nova Cidadania (Portugal), and Korea Times (Korea).

 The Journal is considered one of the premier authorities in the field of democracy studies.
 It is available online through Project MUSE, and is the most consulted of all the journals available on the site.
-MUSE is a collaborative Web site between libraries and publishers, housing over 300 humanities, arts, and social-sciences journals.
+MUSE is a collaborative Web site between libraries and publishers, housing more than three-hundred humanities, arts, and social-sciences journals.

 Relationship to the National Endowment for Democracy and International Forum for Democratic Studies

 The Journal of Democracy and its book series are published by The Johns Hopkins University Press.
 The JHU Press is America’s oldest and one of its largest university presses, publishing more than 170 books each year and 52 scholarly journals.
 By long tradition The JHU Press has published with distinction in such disciplines as literary studies, classics, history, economics, political science, and the history of science and medicine.